 Broccoli Cauliflower Salad

 Why I Prefer to Use Chicken Thighs in This Recipe

-While most chicken stir fry recipe calls for chicken breast, I prefer to use boneless skinless chicken thighs in all of my chicken stir fry recipes.
+While a lot of chicken stir fry recipe calls for chicken breast, I prefer to use boneless skinless chicken thighs in this recipe.
 Chicken thighs are more tender, more flavorful, and also a lot easier to cook in my opinion.

-While I love using chicken thighs in this recipe, feel free to use chicken breast instead!
+While I love using chicken thighs in this recipe, feel free to use chicken breast instead if you prefer.
 Just make sure to watch them carefully so they don’t overcook and become tough.

 The Simple Stir Fry Sauce Ingredients